ckeditor/ckeditor4-java-core/README.md

   2. **Extract** (decompress) the `zip` file to the `WEB-INF/lib` folder of your web application.

-## CKEditor for Java Integration in Action
+## CKEditor for Java Samples

 A sample application with examples showing how to use CKEditor for Java in a web application is available at: http://link-to-sample-app.com.

-To install the sample application, put the `war` file into your server.
+To install the sample application, put the downloaded `war` file into your server.

 To test your installation, call the following page of your website: